 Writing a

-, does it seem like a challenge?
+new business proposal, does it seem like a challenge?
 Most business owners

 would respond affirmatively.
 The task of writing a new business proposal seems difficult